Main Abstractions

 which implements aModule

-, which is an in-memory layer on top of the rollup's database (in native mode) or merkle tree (in zk mode).
-TheWorkingSet
+object, which is in-memory layer on top of the rollup's database (in native mode) or merkle tree (in zk mode).
+TheState

-provides commit/revert semantics, caching, deduplication, and automatic witness generation/checking.
+abstraction handles commit/revert semantics for you, as well as taking responsibility for caching, deduplication, and automatic witness generation/checking.
 It also provides utilities for charginggas

 and emittingevent